Home

 The construction industry has welcomed this innovative statutory dispute resolution process.
 It has brought to commercial enterprises a relatively quick and inexpensive way of obtaining an interim but binding decision in a court of law.

-The success of adjudication has partly been brought about by the court's policy to generally enforce adjudicators' decisions save for limited reasons.
+The success of adjudication has, in part, been brought about by the court's policy to generally enforce adjudicators' decisions save for limited reasons.
 Adjudication in the UK has become so successful that other parts of the world have adopted a similar process.
-In Australia the state of New South Wales has introduced the Building and Construction Industry Security of Payment Act 1999 and New Zealand enacted the Construction Contracts Act 2002.

-Statutory adjudication in the UK has evolved into a complex procedure, moulded by the common law in the form of judgments of the Court including the Court of Appeal and House of Lords.
+Statutory adjudication in the UK has evolved into a complex procedure, moulded by the common law in the form of judgments of the Court including the Court of Appeal and the Supreme Court (formerly the House of Lords).
 Adjudication Law continues to evolve.

-Nigel is a Panel Registered Adjudicator with The Royal Institution of Chartered Surveyors, Chartered Institute of Arbitrators, Association of Independent Construction Adjudicators (2006 Panel), CEDR Solve (2008 Panel), Construction Industry Council and the Construction Plant Hire Association and is available to receive party appointments to act as adjudicator or to provide advice to parties contemplating or involved in adjudication.
+Nigel is a practicing Barrister, Chartered Quantity Surveyor, Chartered Arbitrator and Panel Registered Adjudicator.
+He is registered with the RICS, CIArb, RIBA, CEDR Solve (2008 Panel), CIC and CPA panels of adjudicators.
+Nigel is available to receive appointments to act as adjudicator or to provide advice and/or representation to party’s contemplating or involved in adjudication3